pydy/pydy/docs/examples/rattleback.rst

 Get the position and speed of the contact point for consistent initial conditions.
-The position of Oe ist set such that S is at O initially, and the speed of Oe is set such that S is at rest initially.
+The position of Oe ist set such that S is at O initially, and the speed of Oe is set such that S is at rest in N initially.

 .. jupyter-execute::